Dynamics of Non-minimally Coupled Scalar Fields in the Jordan Frame: Lattice formulation

 At this point, it is important to realize that $\tilde R = \tilde R[\tilde\phi, \tilde\pi_{\phi},\{\tilde\varphi_{\rm m}\},\{\tilde\pi_{\varphi_{\rm m}}\}]$ depends on all fields and conjugate momentum variables, and hence the kernel for the non-minimally coupled field $\tilde\phi$ depends on its own conjugate momentum.
 Because of this, preferred symplectic algorithms such as {\it staggered Leapfrog}, {\it velocity-} or {\it position-Verlet}, cannot be used (see Ref.~\cite{Figueroa:2020rrl} for a discussion on this).
 We can instead use {\it Runge-Kutta} (RK) methods, in particular explicit RK algorithms.
 We have adapted the well known {\it mid-point method} to our set of equations, corresponding to a second order RK method.
 To account for situations where a high time-accuracy may be required, we have also implemented a particularly interesting family of explicit {\it low-storage} RK methods of higher order following Refs.~\cite{WILLIAMSON198048,Bazavov:2021pik}.
 These present multiple advantages: they are easy to implement, the memory cost does not increase when increasing the accuracy order, and in some cases an adaptive time-step scheme is allowed.
 The interested reader can find more information and an explicit description of all these RK algorithms applied to our system of equations in \cref{app:RKlowstorage}.

 One last important point is to have a discrete version of the Hubble constraint given in \cref{eq:Hu}.
-Verifying that this constraint is preserved by our numerical evolution scheme provides an important check of the method.
+Verifying that this constraint is preserved by our numerical evolution scheme provides an important check of the method (the resulting convergence is shown in \cref{sec:numerical_convergence}).
 In terms of rescaled variables, it reads

 where we have dropped the $\langle \nabla^2\phi^2\rangle$ term of \cref{eq:nmcrho} because it is a total derivative whose volume average vanishes due to the periodic boundary conditions of the lattice.
 We now have all the tools to evolve our system of equations on the lattice.
 In the next section, we present an explicit example in the context of geometric preheating.
 Lastly, note that all numerical algorithms presented above have been implemented in the package \href{https://github.com/cosmolattice/cosmolattice}{$\mathcal{C}\mathrm{osmo}\mathcal{L}\mathrm{attice}$}~\cite{Figueroa:2020rrl, Figueroa:2021yhd}, which can perform user-friendly and versatile field theory simulations.
 These new algorithms will be made publicly available in a future update of \href{https://github.com/cosmolattice/cosmolattice}{$\mathcal{C}\mathrm{osmo}\mathcal{L}\mathrm{attice}$}.